Building Embodied Awareness Through Playful Experimentation to (re)Connect to Ourselves & Each Other

-Aiming to Deconstruct Empire* Both Within and Around Us
+Re-Kniting Caring Relationships & Ways of Being to Deconstruct Empire Both Within & Around Us

 Practice_+Beginner+1.0.jpg